 The typical stages of childhood, adulthood and old age are not as clear cut as in previous generations.
 A few decades ago Daniel Levinson identified the “seasons of a man’s life” and later Gail Sheehy identified the “passages” through which many of us pass.
 Relationships are more fluid now and in work life very few of us experience the work life stability of working for one company until retirement.

 Life transitions are a common theme of those seeking psychotherapy.
+Many people are able to identify stress, anxiety and depression in their lives, but these feelings are often triggered by life transitions.
 Here is a collage of the variety of persons seen in the course of a day.